 On the next pages, you will find a semester-by-semester chart of what courses to take with notes describing any choices to be made or restrictions to be followed.
 Please realize that although all the courses listed are required for the degree, they need not be taken during the semesters shown in the charts.

 You should be sure to check course prerequisites before you deviate from the suggested schedule.
-Care should be exercised to be sure core courses are taken in the proper sequence and in a time frame allowing you to meet entrance to major requirements.
+Care should be exercised to be sure core courses are taken in the proper sequence and in a timeframe allowing you to meet entrance to major requirements.
 Also remember that a course that is designated as C required must be completed with a C or higher in order to both move on to a course for which it is a prerequisite and to graduate.
-It is suggested that, if possible, you not wait until your last semester to take C required courses.
-A total of 123 credits is required for graduation.
+You should not wait until your last semester to take C required courses.
+A total of 126 credits is required for graduation.